AvaneetKaur/cse15l-lab-reports/lab3.md

 **Part 2**

-Bug: one of the bugs in lab3 was in ArrayExamples.java in the method reverseInPlace().
+Bug: one of the bugs in lab3 was in ArrayExamples.java class in the reverseInPlace() method.

 Failure-Inducing Input
 ```